 This functionality is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-Lens provides you with a simple and fast way to create visualizations from your Elasticsearch data.
-With Lens, you can:
+Lens is a simple and fast way to create visualizations of your Elasticsearch data.
+With Lens, you drag and drop your data fields onto the visualization builder pane, and Lens automatically generates a visualization that best displays your data.

 You can incorporate many fields into your visualization, and Lens uses heuristics to decide how to apply each one to the visualization.

 Drag-and-drop capabilities are available only when Lens knows how to use the data.
-You can still customize your visualization if Lens is unable to make a suggestion.
+If Lens is unable to automatically generate a visualization, you can still configure the customization options for your visualization.

-- Enter the field name in Search field names.
+- Enter the name in Search field names.

-To view the data information, navigate to a data field, then click i.
+To view the field summary information, navigate to the field, then click i.

 Change the visualization typeedit

-If you want to switch to a chart type that is not suggested, click the chart type, then select a chart type.
-When there is an exclamation point (!) next to a chart type, Lens is unable to transfer your current data, but still allows you to make the change.
+When there is an exclamation point (!) next to a visualization type, Lens is unable to transfer your data, but still allows you to make the change.

 Lens allows some customizations of the data for each visualization.